Adrian-Ng/Adrian-Ng.github.io/_SQL/aggregation/05-agg.cubes.md

 ## Intro

-Note: to follow along with the examples on this page using the musicDB, you will also need to scroll down to the appendix and follow the steps there.
+Note: to follow along with the examples on this page using the musicDB, you will also need to scroll down to [simulating dob](/SQL/aggregation/cubes/#simulating-dob) and following the steps there.
 {: .notice--info}

 ### Drill Down